Adjoint L-Infinity Actions and Conserved Charges in GR: Conserved Charges from the CGRS -algebra: Black Hole Entropy

 \end{cor}

-After proving the theorem, we will compute the black hole entropy for the Schwarzchild Black Hole using the corollary.
+In the black-hole applications below, the corollary is applied to $N$ in the exterior region where $\xi\neq 0$ with $\partial N$ consisting of surfaces $\Sigma_r$ and $\Sigma_R$, $r<R.$ For the purpose of Wald's entropy we are only interested in the boundary component $\Sigma_r$ near the bifurcation-surface.
+After proving the theorem, we will compute the black hole entropy for the Schwarzschild black hole using the corollary.
 After applying the theorem/corollary, this reduces to the standard textbook computation.
 For us, it is not the result that is interesting, but rather that it can be done starting from the $L_\infty$-algebra formulation and applying the classical Noether Theorem of \cite{CG2}.